JavaScript - get entire document height

 In this article, we're going to have a look at how to get the entire document height with JavaScript.

-Presented below solution is based on taking the biggest known height (clientHeight, html or body element) to predict total page size.
+The presented below solution is based on taking the biggest known height (clientHeight, HTML, or body element) to predict total page size.
 We assumed that: document, it is all client area with parts that overflow outside.

 Quick solution: